Lebanon's Very Special Tribunal

 UNIIC & the STL

 Just a few months after the 2005 assassination of the Lebanese former Prime Minister Rafiq al-Hariri - and the 22 others who died in the bomb blast in Beirut on Feb.
-14, 2005 - the United Nation’s International Independent Investigation Commission (UNIIIC) made it crystal clear in the findings of their reports who was behind the horrific attack.
-At that time Hariri senior - may his soul rest in peace - and the long list of other opinion leaders, and politicians were all at odds with the Syrian regime and its project in Lebanon.
-If anyone had an interest into silencing Hariri and his supporters it was them, said the UNIIIC reports.
+14, 2005 - the United Nations’ International Independent Investigation Commission (UNIIIC) made it crystal clear in the findings of their reports who was behind the horrific attack.

 The bomb attack and the wave of political assassinations that followed gave the newborn March 14 movement a unique momentum to become the dominant political force in the country.
 The movement was ambitious, and its supporters had high hopes.
-But years of heated rhetoric towards the Syrian – Iranian - influence in the country led to nothing.
+But years of heated rhetoric towards the Syrian–Iranian influence in the country led to nothing.
 The delicate balance of confessional power sharing - and pressure from regional powerbrokers - forced rival movements to keep on working together and diminished the importance - and influence - of the UNIIIC and later the STL.

-The findings in the more than ten reports of the UNIIIC from those of the Irish deputy police commissioner Peter FitzGerald, to the those of Detlev Mehlis, Serge Brammertz and Daniel Bellemare clearly pointed in one direction: the Syrian regime was fed up with Hariri and other Lebanese opponents and was looking for ways with its local allies to get rid of him.
-That is exactly what they did.
-In the years that followed it became evident that no matter what came out of UNIIIC the political status quo in the country would remain mostly the same.
+The findings in the more than ten reports of the UNIIIC, from those of the Irish deputy police commissioner Peter FitzGerald, to those of Detlev Mehlis, Serge Brammertz and Daniel Bellemare, clearly pointed in one direction: the Syrian regime was fed up with Hariri and other Lebanese opponents and was looking for ways with its local allies to get rid of him.

-Soon after the indictment was submitted early 2011 things got even worse.
-The ‘unity government’ of Saad Hariri collapsed over disagreement about how to deal with the STL.
+Soon after the indictment was submitted in early 2011, matters deteriorated further.
+The ‘unity government’ of Saad Hariri collapsed over disagreements about how to address the STL.
 It was to be expected that when Hussein Hassan Oneissi, Salim Jamil Ayyash, Assad Hassan Sabra, Hassan Habib Merhi and Mustafa Amine Badreddine were indicted, Lebanon would be heading towards a new political crisis.
-The five men - all active members of Hezbollah - where never arrested.
-On top of that Hezbollah chief Sayed Hassan Nasrallah made it clear that they would never be arrested nor punished ‘not in 30 days, 30 years or even 300 years’.

 Absentia trial

 It is important never to forget those who died in the wave of attacks and the sacrifices the loved ones made as a result.
-Let us also never not forget the long list of innocent bystanders that were killed in the process: individuals who were at the wrong place at the wrong time.
+Let us also not forget the long list of innocent bystanders who were killed in the process: individuals who were at the wrong place at the wrong time.

-Whatever happens in The Hague in the coming months and years will have no real influence in the position of the embattled Syrian president Bashar al-Assad.
+Whatever happens in The Hague in the coming months and years will have no real influence on the position of the embattled Syrian president, Bashar al-Assad.
 That is for sure.
-Nor will it have any influence on the position of Hezbollah in the country.
-Assad will probably survive no matter how many witnesses will declare he was involved or not.
-Same goes for Hezbollah, if their men are found guilty in absentia nothing will really change.
-Not even if the Defense teams will appeal in absentia on their behalf or whatever.
+Nor will it have any influence on Hezbollah's position in the country.

 Money well spent?